 Source: Guide to Physical Therapist Practice, 2nd Edition (2003)

-Learn about Vision 2020, APTA's plan for the future of the physical therapy profession.
+"Transforming society by optimizing movement to improve the human experience."
+Learn more about APTA's plan for the future of the physical therapy profession.